If electric fences work to deter sheep and horses, why shouldn’t they work with slugs and snails?

 If the fence fails, the plants are immediately unprotected.

-In order for the fence to work properly, it is good to have a skillful and resourceful craftsman at hand who is ready to repair in case of an emergency.
+For the fence to work properly, it is good to have a skillful and resourceful craftsman at hand who is ready to repair in case of an emergency.

 Its vulnerability to water is impractical in the garden.